 What is a Medicare Premium?

 A premium is an amount that an insurance policyholder must pay for coverage.
 Premiums are typically paid on a monthly basis.
-In the Medicare is a federal health insurance program for people ages 65 and older and people with certain disabilities., there are four different types of premiums.
+In the federal Medicare program, there are four different types of premiums.

-Most people do pay a monthly The Medicare Part B premium is the monthly charge paid by beneficiaries for their outpatient medical care, services, and supplies.
-A beneficiary's premium may be uplifted by an IRMAA surcharge if their income is above... for their health coverage.
-This premium changes every year and is based on a beneficiary’s annual income.
-See Income Related Monthly Adjustment Amount (Income Related Month Adjustment Amount (IRMAA) is a Medicare Part B and Medicare Part D premium surcharge that is levied on high-income earners.
-The surcharge amount is based on a beneficiary's adjusted gross income.).
+Most people do pay a monthly Medicare Part B premium for their health coverage.
+This premium changes yearly and is based on a beneficiary’s annual income.
+See Income Related Monthly Adjustment Amount (IRMAA).
 An annual deductible and coinsurance also apply.

-Medicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
-Part D plans provide cost-sharing on covered medications in four different phases: deductible, initial coverage, coverage gap, and catastrophic.
-Each...
-(Part D) have a monthly premium, annual deductible, and copays or coinsurance on each prescription.
+Medicare prescription drug plans (Part D) have a monthly premium, annual deductible, and copays or coinsurance on each prescription.